-The BIA Legal Update training package consists of five interactive video modules, covering human rights, essential case law and new developments.
-You will receive a bonus sixth module - Form 3, the BIA Audit Tool.
-This package gives you full access to our updated video content, accompanying workbook, a copy of the BIA Audit Tool - Form 3 and 10 hours of CPD.
+The BIA Legal Update training package consists of six modules and includes videos and activities to carry out.
 The training has been designed to reinforce learning by helping you consider how you will apply what you have learnt to your work.